vstinner/misc/cpython/pep-opaque-c-api.rst

 For example, ``Py_INCREF()`` macro modifies directly ``PyObject.ob_refcnt``: this macro would become an alias to the opaque ``Py_IncRef()`` function.

+It is possible that the regular CPython runtime keeps the ``Py_INCREF()`` macro which modifies directly ``PyObject.ob_refcnt`` to avoid any performance overhead.
+A tradeoff should be defined to limit differences between the regular and the new optimized CPython runtimes, without hurting too much performances of the regular CPython runtime.

 **Backward compatibility:** fully backward compatible.